Select Department

 3. Now, before you hit record you’re going to want to double-check a few things.
 Firstly, you’ll want to make sure your input device is set for your record player or USB port.

-5. Once things are looking and sounding good, hit the record button, play through your track, and hit stop when you’re done.
+5. Once things are looking and sounding good, hit the record button, play through your track, and hit stop recording when you’re done.

-Separating Songs
+Separating Songs Into Individual Tracks

-The method we just covered is a quick way to record and save one song from a record.
+The recording method we just covered is a quick way to record and save one song from a record.
 But what if you want to record the whole album as individual tracks?
 The most efficient way to do that is to record the whole side of an album, edit, and then save them as individual tracks.

 Editing Audio

 In Audacity, chopping up and editing your audio is incredibly easy and you definitely don’t need to be an expert to learn how.
 Once you’ve recorded the whole side of your record, you should easily be able to distinguish the start and end of each track just by looking at the waveforms.
-From there, the easiest way is to highlight and select each song, copy it, then paste it into a new file, and export it to MP3 from there.
-Continue doing this for each track on your record!

-Exporting Tips
+Recording Exporting Tips

 • When exporting to MP3, we recommend using 320 kbps for that DJ Quality.
 For more info on the best file types for DJs check out our blog post here.